trothr/blog/sir.santa/2025/20250215-key-management-is-hard.md

 used for code signing.
 It's tedious work.
 I was reflecting on that.

-For better or worse, I (still) maintain a good sized body of software that I acquire in source form.
+For better or worse, I (still) maintain a good sized body of software acquired in source form.
 Whenever there is an update to one of these packages, I snag the latest source code, explode the archive (in English, I un-tar the TAR file), run the configurator, then `make`.
 This is a terrible time sink, but is arguably justified, yet that argument will have to wait for another time and another journal post.